droodman/reghdfejl/README.md

 ## Requirements
 * Stata 16 or later.
 * The Stata package [julia](https://github.com/droodman/julia.ado).
-* Julia 1.9.4 or later, installed following the instructions obtained via `help jl` in Stata.
+* Julia--which should be automatically installed on first use, if needed.

 ## Installation
 Install from SSC with